fonmusic/NotesProject/README.md

 - `AdminComponent`: A component for managing users by administrators.
 It displays a list of users and allows administrators to delete selected users.
 - `UserComponent`: A component for managing user notes.
 It displays a list of user notes, allows adding new notes, editing, and deleting existing notes.

-## Docker

-The project includes a Dockerfile for creating container images for the backend and frontend.
-Docker facilitates the deployment and management process by packaging all the necessary dependencies and configurations into containers.

 ## Installation and Running